Beeceptor

 Beeceptor offers a flexible pricing structure to cater to different user needs:

-• Free Plan: The free plan allows users to create up to five mock APIs with limited features.
-This plan is ideal for small projects or individual developers who need basic mocking capabilities.
+• Free Plan: The free plan includes 50 requests/day and 3 rules per endpoint.
+This plan is ideal for small projects or individual developers who need basic, public mocking capabilities and local tunneling with ephemeral sessions.

 Beeceptor is recommended for various types of users and organizations involved in software development and testing:

-• Developers: Software developers can benefit from Beeceptor's ability to create mock APIs quickly, allowing them to work independently from backend development and test their frontend applications effectively.
+• Developers: Software developers can benefit from Beeceptor's ability to create virtual services quickly, allowing them to work independently from backend development and test their frontend applications effectively.
+The Local Tunneling feature is also critical for webhook development.

-• QA Engineers: Quality assurance professionals can use Beeceptor to simulate different API responses, enabling them to test edge cases and ensure application robustness.
+• QA Engineers: Quality assurance professionals can use Beeceptor to simulate different API responses, enabling them to test edge cases and ensure application robustness, including performing Chaos Simulations.

 • Agile Teams: Teams adopting Agile methodologies will find Beeceptor beneficial for facilitating collaboration between frontend and backend developers, ensuring that testing can proceed smoothly even when the backend is not fully available.